eslynunez/labelmaker/README.md

 # Label Maker

 ### Description
-In May of 2017 I needed to make some labels for an art show I was organizing with the good folks at [Oaks and Spokes](https://oaksandspokes.com/).
-This is the fourth year I've helped with this event and it has been a wonderful experience working with so many creative people.
-We accepted work from several very talented NC artists.
+In May of 2017 I needed to make some labels for an art show with the good folks at [Oaks and Spokes](https://oaksandspokes.com/).
+This is the fourth year I've helped with this event and it has been a wonderful experience working with so many creative and hardworking people.
 While I enjoyed organizing this event it kept me away from writing code for fun.
 On the weekend before the event I needed to make some artwork labels and out of frustration with LibreOffice (sorry Libre), I decided it would be easier to code this out and print the labels.
 So I did that and got to code for fun while doing something completely unrelated.